eppic/ytBATCH/README.md

 ## For Linux
 [ytBASH](https://github.com/eppic/ytBASH) is an alternative to ytBATCH but for Linux, also made by me.
 This also means I won't be working on ytBATCH any longer.
+__THIS REPO IS NOT ACTIVELY MAINTAINED__

 ## SCREENSHOTS